Energy dynamics in the Heisenberg-Kitaev chain: Heisenberg-Kitaev model

 The situation is similar for $J_1 \neq J_2$.
 In particular, there is no low-frequency suppression of the regular part at intermediate $J_3$.
 Yet, at small $J_3$, we can clearly identify the topological gap even at high temperatures, see Fig.~\ref{Fig5}.
 The gap is only weakly dependent on $J_3$ up to $J_3 = -0.14 J_1$, beyond which all signatures of the gap are hidden by high-temperature excitations $\propto J_3^2$, as expected from perturbation theory.

-We now discuss the $J_{1,2,3}$ dependence of the DW in detail.
-To this end, we introduce a parameter $\alpha \in [0,1]$, rewriting the exchange coupling constants as $J_3 = \alpha$ and $J_{1,2}= \alpha-1$.
+We now discuss the $J_1$-$J_2$-$J_3$ dependence of the Drude weight in detail.
+To this end, we introduce a parameter $\alpha \in [0,1]$, rewriting the exchange coupling constants as $J_3 = \alpha$ and $J_{i\neq3}= \alpha-1$.
 In turn, the Kitaev model is realized for $\alpha=0$ and the Heisenberg model for $\alpha = 1$.
-Figure \ref{Fig6}~(a) shows the high-temperature DW vs.~$\alpha$ for finite chains of length $L=10$, $12$, $14$, and $16$.
-Clearly, the DW takes on its minimum value at $\alpha \sim 1/2$.
+Figure \ref{Fig6}~(a) shows the high-temperature Drude weight vs.~$\alpha$ for finite chains of length $L=10$, $12$, $14$, and $16$.
+Clearly, the Drude weight takes on its minimum value at $\alpha \sim 1/2$.
 This minimum is merely a small fraction of the `sum rule' for $L=16$ and, in view of the inset of Fig.~\ref{Fig4}, it clearly approaches zero in the thermodynamic limit $L \to \infty$.
 In the immediate vicinity of the integrable points at $\alpha = 0$, $1/3$, or $1$ such conclusions are less obvious.
-While the numerical data may be consistent with finite DWs $D > 0$ in the thermodynamic limit $L \to \infty$, the system sizes are too small and would also be consistent with $D=0$.
+While the numerical data may be consistent with nonzero Drude weights $D > 0$ in the thermodynamic limit $L \to \infty$, the system sizes are too small and would also be consistent with $D=0$.
 Note that for $J_1 \neq J_2$ the peak at the point $\alpha = 1/3$ is shifted to other values of $\alpha$ and, as a consequence of nonintegrability, vanishes for $L \to \infty$, see Fig.~\ref{Fig6}~(b).

 As an interesting side remark, for extreme anisotropy $\Delta = 0$, the parameter $\alpha$ tunes from free Majorana to free XY fermions.
-In that case, as shown in Fig.~\ref{Fig6}~(a), (b), the DW is independent of $\alpha$, corroborating a picture of free particles for all $\alpha$.
+In that case, as shown in Fig.~\ref{Fig6}~(a), (b), the Drude weight is independent of $\alpha$, corroborating a picture of free particles for all $\alpha$.
+We note that results on $0 < \Delta < 1$ are similar to the $\Delta = 1$ results and shown in Appendix \ref{smalldelta}.